cjp0421/solar-system-dashboard/docs/moonTestingPlan.md

 1. Visit `/`.
 2. Assert header shows “Solar System Dashboard” and “About”.
 3. Assert headline “Learn More About Earth’s Moon” is visible.
-4. Assert the Hero image (Pixabay URL) is rendered correctly and visible.
+4. Assert the Hero image (NASA url) is rendered correctly and visible.
 5. Assert button “Go to Moon Data” is visible and clickable.
 6. Click the button.
 7. Assert that the page scrolls or jumps to the “Facts About the Moon” section (e.g., `#moon-facts`).